Developer Guide

 Implementation

-method to serve the aforementioned purpose.
+EditCommand will extend the Command class and will consequently @Override the Command#execute() method to serve the aforementioned purpose.

-is a version controlled command.
+The EditCommand is a version controlled command.
 For the list of version controlled command, refer here.

-supports duplicate prevention by checking that the NAME
+Similar to AddCommand, EditCommand supports duplicate prevention by checking that the NAME being edited is unique in the list

-is the same as the Student
+unless the NAME is the same as the Student being edited.

 Student

-does not have unnecessary duplicate information (e.g same PHONE
+does not have unnecessary duplicate information (e.g same PHONE) is left to an Avenger.

-The following sequence diagram describes what happens when EditCommand
+The following sequence diagram describes what happens when EditCommand is executed:

 Track Students’ Grades, Studio Attendance, and Participation